THIS PAGE WILL BE UPDATED REGULARLY AS NEW INFORMATION IS AVAILABLE.

 All patients and essential visitors are required to wear a mask.

-To follow the order signed by the PA Secretary of Health, we are now requiring everyone at all of our locations to wear a face mask.
+As directed by the CDC for Healthcare facilities, we are requiring everyone at all of our locations to wear a face mask.
 When coming for an appointment, please wear a face mask before entering the building.
-Click here for helpful information on how you can make your own DYI face masks.
-Thank you for your cooperation.

 We adhere to strict cleanliness protocol.

 Even before these recent events, all of our medical offices have followed strict sterilization, cleanliness, and safety protocol which will continue to be followed by our physicians and staff.
 As a supplemental measure during this period of increased awareness, each of our offices are receiving additional deep cleanings and sterilizations.
 Be assured that all of our patient exam rooms, X-ray machines, MRI machines, and all other medical equipment is thoroughly cleaned and sanitized before and after each patient visit.